smec-ethz/tatva/README.md

 </p>

 </br>
 `tatva` (is a Sanskrit word which means principle or elements of reality).
-True to its name, `tatva` provide fundamental Lego-like building blocks (elements) which can be used to construct complex finite element method (FEM) simulations. `tatva` is purely written in Python library for FEM simulations and is built on top of JAX and Equinox, making it easy to use FEM in a differentiable way.
+True to its name, `tatva` provide fundamental Lego-like building blocks (elements) which can be used to construct complex finite element method (FEM) simulations. `tatva` is purely written in Python library for FEM simulations and is built on top of JAX, Equinox and sparsejac, making it easy to use FEM in a differentiable way.

 ## License